What is our primary use case?

 What do I think about the stability of the solution?

-Sometimes when Quality Center is open and there is another browser open, Quality Center will crash.
+Sometimes when ALM is open and there is another browser open, Quality Center will crash.

 What do I think about the scalability of the solution?